Emin Erkul: National struggle period (1918–1920)

 He assumed important duties during the transition from the Ottoman Empire to the Republic and the early years of the new Republic era.

-He participated in the resistance movement that began after the Armistice of Mudros was signed on 30 October 1918 following the defeat pf Ottoman Empire in World War I. In this context, he took his place on the front of the Turkish War of Independence.
+He participated in the resistance movement that began after the Armistice of Mudros was signed on 30 October 1918 following the defeat of Ottoman Empire in World War I. In this context, he took his place on the front of the Turkish War of Independence.
 He was among the members of the Redd-i İlhak Cemiyeti (Society for Rejection of Annexation), founded in Bursa under the leadership of Colonel Bekir Sami (Günsav) after the occupation of İzmir by the Greek forces on 15 May 1919.
 He took part in the administrative board of the organization that was transformed into the Müdâfaa-i Hukuk Cemiyeti (Association for Defence of National Rights) after the Sivas Congress on 4 to 11 September 1919.
 Thus, he made significant contributions to the organization of the national struggle in Bursa Province.